-Having faith as small as a mustard seed is not about how big our faith is but it is about the object of our faith.
+Having a mustard seed faith is not about how big our faith is but it is about the object of our faith.
 Who do we hold on to?
 Who do we rely on?

 A seed won’t grow if it is not planted and tended properly.
 Its requirements to grow and flourish are the following:

 - the right soil;

 - watered in intervals;

 Like our faith, a seed cannot grow if we only rely on our own.
 This will make us reflect and have a heart check on the status of our faith.

 Have you asked yourself the following questions: How great is your faith?
 Have you tended your faith today?

 What Does the Bible Say About Mustard Seed Faith?